 A French couple there told us about two people who had died that summer because they were standing by the edge, and a large wave suddenly crashed and sucked them out.
 As tempted as we were to stand on the ledge, we were extra cautious and kept our distance from the front of the pool, as I could see how you could easily get pulled into the ocean by a rogue wave.

-It was hard to leave - the pool was just so nice to swim in and felt so great after sweating on the scooter in the humidity all day.
+It was hard to leave to head back to our bungalow - the pool was just so nice to swim in and felt so great after sweating on the scooter in the humidity all day.

 If you plan to come here, try to come at a dropping or low tide and be prepared for the rugged road!
 Also know that there is no bathroom, but there is a small stand right by Broken Beach to buy snacks and water if you need to refuel.
 Also bring small change cash, as almost all of the attractions on Nusa Penida require an 'entrance fee'.